chungchi300/chungchi300.github.io/source/_posts/it-management/new-job-report.md

 ## Resale based on auction data

-We measure all auction detail which will be used for our resale purpose.
+We record all auction detail which will be used for our resale purpose.

 # Admin